 We're an archival repository that takes tremendous pride in preserving Chicano/a and Mexican American history in Arizona and the Southwest.
 Since 1970, the Chicano/a Research Collection has compiled a distinguished collection of manuscripts, photographs, books, newspapers, and ephemera.

 Today, we continue to acquire primary and secondary sources that complement the instructional and research needs of the ASU community and the general public.
-If you any material you would like to donate, please contact Nancy Liliana Godoy (Curator and Librarian of Chicano/a Research Collection).
+If you have any material you would like to donate, please contact Nancy Liliana Godoy (Curator and Librarian of Chicano/a Research Collection).

 Take a look at our Collection Development Policy below!